When Your Child's in the Pediatric Intensive Care Unit

 The PICU team may include residents (doctors who've completed medical school and are training to be pediatricians) and PICU fellows (pediatricians training to be attending intensivists).

 Many other subspecialists, such as cardiologists (heart doctors) or neurosurgeons (brain surgeons), might be involved, depending on your child's needs.
 Respiratory therapists are experienced with ventilators and other breathing equipment, and are often involved in the care of PICU patients with breathing problems.
-Also, physical therapists, occupational therapists, nutritionists, and pharmacists may play a role in your child's care.
+Also, physical therapists, occupational therapists, dietitians, and pharmacists may play a role in your child's care.

 You also might meet social workers who help families cope with the emotional burdens of having a critically ill child.
 They can arrange temporary housing for families (through organizations like Ronald McDonald House), help with insurance issues, or coordinate discharge planning when your child is ready to go home.

-You may want to ask if the hospital has child life specialists.
+You may want to ask if the hospital has Child Life specialists.
 Trained in fields like development, education, psychology, and counseling, they help kids understand and manage being in the hospital.
 For example, they'll listen when a child needs to talk, calm fears about what's happening, or provide distractions like books and games.

 The medical team meets every day, usually in the morning, to discuss each patient's case in detail.
 These discussions are known as rounds.
 You may see a group of doctors, nurses, and others walking from patient to patient, planning the medical care for each patient.
 During rounds, you may be asked to stay in your child's room or to not enter or exit the PICU.
 This is to protect the privacy of other patients.